 The mission of the Physical Education Department at WFS is to promote lifelong learning through physical activity, exercise, and sport while supporting students in making health conscious decisions, meeting challenges, and participating in mentally positive behaviors.

 The lower school physical education curriculum offers children the opportunity to develop their physical and social emotional skills.
 The program is spiraling and sequential, offering age-appropriate games, activities, and fitness opportunities.
 Effort, empathy, cooperation, communication, and healthy risk-taking are emphasized and are considered essential components of a student’s growth as an athlete and community member.

 VISUAL ARTS: OVERVIEW

 All lower school students receive formal visual art instruction.
-Three art teachers lead the program at the lower school, teaching the core visual arts curriculum and also coordinating projects across academic areas.
-The visual arts program is designed to be a vehicle for creative and personal discovery, in which students learn about themselves, their environment, world cultures, and art history.
-The program provides an ongoing exploration of concepts, techniques, and materials that develop each student’s ability to create visual solutions by implementing design principles and elements of art.
-Students are encouraged to express themselves with joy, imagination, clarity, responsibility, and skill, and at all grade levels are encouraged to explore individual solutions to assignments.
-Diverse learning styles and choices are respected.
+Three art teachers lead the program at the lower school, teaching the core visual arts curriculum in an interdisciplinary fashion.
+The visual arts program is designed to be a vehicle for creative and personal discovery, in which students learn about themselves, their environment, world cultures, and the history of the visual arts.
+The program provides an ongoing exploration of concepts, techniques, and materials designed to develop each student’s ability to create innovative visual solutions.
+Students are encouraged to express themselves with joy, imagination, clarity, responsibility, and skill, and at all grade levels are encouraged to explore personal solutions to assignments.
+Diverse learning styles and learning experiences are celebrated.

 LIBRARY MEDIA CENTER/INFORMATION LITERACY: OVERVIEW